prashnts/closure-compiler-brunch/README.md

 npm install --save closure-compiler-brunch
 ```

-The optimization is run in production builds by default.
-You can supply `-p` flag for production builds.
+The optimizations are applied in production builds by default.
+You can supply `-p` flag with your build command.

 Closure Compiler flags can be passed to the `compiler` via `config.plugins.closurecompiler` object, for example, the default flags are given below: